[Editor’s note: This article has been reposted with permission from AdWeek. View the original article here.]

 When a customer provides consent, the airline company will partner with the department store and grant them permission to then offer an elite reward status with certain purchases.
 Or the airline may also offer discounts to the department store as an added incentive to register prospective account members.
 In both instances, the consumer benefits from being a member of both companies that in return builds a competitive advantage by increasing customer acquisition and loyalty.

 If we’re to advocate for the value of second-party data, an important distinction must be made.
 Second-party data is not the buying and selling of consumer data, which is a common misconception.
-There is no financial transaction, and neither company gets access to personally identifiable information (PII).
+There is no financial transaction, and neither company gets access to directly identifiable personal data.
 When used with the proper safeguards in place, second-party data is an effective tool that improves the customer experience while also helping companies unlock incremental value and new revenue streams.

 Audience planners, CMOs and other marketing executives who are interested in harnessing the power of second-party data in a privacy-conscious way can follow the below checklist to activate second-party data as part of a larger people-based marketing strategy.